By Nancy Armitage

 Per the New York Times, lavish decorations of greens, palms, & flowering plants, greeted the members & their guests.
 The flowers were romantic pink roses, creepers, pink & white orchids, similax, & asparagus fern hung from the ceiling.
 The Main Ballroom was decorated in the French style of Watteau, with pink & blue satin tied up with a combination of pink & white roses & purple violets.
 Wealthy women were dressed in the finest silk & satin gowns.
 Each summer, the Gilded Age ladies would travel to Paris to find just the right ball gown for the Ball.
 The women would purchased these formal evening gowns from the finest designers like the House of Worth in Paris, France.

 Also, debutantes were also presented during these fancy society balls.
-A debutante was a young single girl about the age of 17 or older, who was presented to society.
+A debutante was a young single girl about the age of 16 to 19, who was presented to society.
 It is the young girl coming out to society, an old-fashioned notion of presenting herself into society.

 An extraordinary menu, served & catered at Delmonico’s New York City, in one of their fancy decorated ballrooms.
 McAllister also was in charge of this extravagant midnight supper meal.
 Royalty, military dignitaries, & other guests made up the 350 guests responded affirmative to the ball.